 My Rating: 9 out of 10

-This finger tab from Allen Company is of very high quality and usually costs $34.99.
-So I would get it before the price gets higher again.
+This finger tab from Allen Company is of very high quality and is very affordable.

 Continue reading to find out what this tab has to offer you and how to use it correctly:

-It is really important that you are aware of the fact, that this is a tab for right handed archers.
+You must be aware of the fact, that this is a tab for right-handed archers only.

 While you could use it with your left hand, it wouldn’t be very comfortable to do so.

-Some finger tabs are using only leather for the part that holds the strings, which is fine.
+Some finger tabs use only leather for the part that holds the strings, which is fine.
 But in this case calf hair is used to make the surface of the tab even smoother.

-When you release the string there is minimum friction between the tab and the string, so that the arrow can fly forward without loosing energy or direction.
+When you release the string there is minimum friction between the tab and the string, so the arrow can fly forward without losing energy or direction.

-I like that this tab has a finger seperator, but some might prefer one without it.
+I like that this tab has a finger separator, but some might prefer one without it.

 It helps me to get a better grip on the tab and keep it in place.

-The downside of the finger seperator is, that it makes it uncomfortable when using with the left hand.
+The downside of the finger separator is, that it makes it uncomfortable when using it with the left hand.